formsbyair/Documentation/docs/_docs/tags/functions/all.md

 order: 1
 ---

-Returns true if all Repeater items are returned for the given Filter, otherwise false
+Returns true if all Repeater items match a given Filter, otherwise false

 ## Syntax